sonic-net/SONiC/doc/port-add-del-dynamically/dynamic_port_add_del_hld.md

 **No need to change the code**

 #### Teammgrd:
-Listen to events from state db, when entry is added -> add the port to lag<br />
+Listen to events from config db: set event -> add the port to lag (check before if entry exist on state db - host interface exist)<br />
+del event -> remove port from lag<br />

+Listen to events from state db: set event -> add the port to lag (the below content is taken from the teammgr code to describe this flow):<br /> When a port gets removed and created again, notification is triggered when state dabatabase gets updated.
+In this situation, the port needs to be enslaved into the LAG again. del event -> do nothing <br />

 **No need to change the code**